Maldivian diaspora: Maldivians in South Asia

 The majority of Maldivian speakers living abroad can currently be found in India and Sri Lanka.
 Maldivians in India, the largest community of Maldivians abroad, are predominantly found in the union territory of Lakshadweep that lies off the coast of the Indian mainland.
 Ethnic Maldivians living in Lakshadweep are concentrated on the island of Minicoy, an Indian territory of the Maldive Islands.
 These Maldivians are known as the Mahl people.
 The first Maldivians in Sri Lanka are thought to have migrated to the island nation centuries ago, but many still maintain their cultural ties to the greater Maldivian community.

 While the largest Maldivian communities outside of the Maldives can be found in India and Sri Lanka, there are currently numerous Maldivians in Pakistan as well.
 These Maldivians are largely students who travel to Pakistan to study in madrassas across the country.
-Some of these students remain abroad after their studies in order to fight for various Islamist organizations based outside of the Maldives.